Carer Payment (CP) carer is absent 009-06030020

 Carer admitted to hospital or institution

-If the carer is permanently admitted to an institution or hospitalised and is not expected to return to their caring duties once released, CP is to be cancelled from the first day they did not provide care.
+If the carer is permanently admitted to an institution or hospitalised and is not expected to return to their caring duties once discharged, CP is to be cancelled from the first day they did not provide care.
 In most cases it will be the day after they entered the institution or hospital.
 (An 'indefinite' stay in hospital may also qualify the carer and care receiver for payment under the separated due to ill health rules if they are also partners).

 Absence must be temporary

 What is relevant about the absence is that it must be temporary and the carer must be likely to resume providing care at the end of the absence.
-CP can be automatically or manually cancelled when a carer is no longer entitled because of changes in their circumstances.
+CP can be automatically or manually suspended or cancelled when a carer is no longer entitled because of changes in their circumstances.
 Where a person (carer, care receiver, nominee or third party) advises the agency of a change in circumstances which may result in cancellation of CP, see Cancellation and suspension of Carer Payment (CP) and/or Carer Allowance (CA).

 Note: refer cases where it is difficult to determine if the absence is temporary to the Level 2 Policy Helpdesk.
 For example, cases involving Family and Domestic Violence.
 See Tier 2 technical support - Service Support Officer (SSO) escalation.